JonathanAMichaels/PixelProcessingPipeline/README.md

 # PixelProcessingPipeline
-The purpose of this toolbox is to easily and automatically process Neuropixels and Myomatrix data recorded during experiments
+The purpose of this toolbox is to easily and automatically process Neuropixels and Myomatrix data recorded during experiments.

-This toolbox can
+This toolbox will:
-- Automatically generate a config file to keep track of experiment parameters
+- Automatically generate a config file to keep track of experimental parameters
-- for Neuropixel data:
+- For Neuropixel data:
   - Perform registration of data over time to correct for drift in the recording
   - Extract and save the sync signal sent from the behavioural task
   - Perform spike sorting with Kilosort 3